IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CostingDetails.md

 operation to the total consumed so far (and returns the updated result for further use).
-Both fields are updated irrespective of whether we're in `Counting` mode or `Restricting` mode, which may explain why the figures in [CekProfiling.md](./CekProfiling.md) don't show much diference between execution times for the two modes.
+Both fields are updated irrespective of whether we're in `Counting` mode or `Restricting` mode, which may explain why the figures in [CekProfiling.md](./CekProfiling.md) don't show much difference between execution times for the two modes.
 To attempt to remedy this, it seems sensible to refactor `spendBudget` so that it's only updating the field relevant to the current mode: